Wavefront Reconstruction for Fractional Lateral Shear Measurements using Weighted Integer Shear Averages: Dominant error reduction using multiple integer-shear averaging

 The minimum order of $\hatds$ is also 1 for the derivatives.
 Substituting this equation into \EQ{eq:err-dagger2} and expressing the derivatives with summation by \EQ{eq:der_hatA}, we obtain the following form.

 Let us consider the $\hatds$-dependency from this form.
-Regarding the first order coefficient function, $\hatA_1(x)$, since $m+m'>1$, the second term on the right-hand side does not include the first order of $\hatds$, the terms including the first order are found on the first and the last term.
+Regarding the first-order coefficient function, $\hatA_1(x)$, since $m+m'>1$, the second term on the right-hand side does not include the first-order of $\hatds$; the terms including the first order are found in the first and the last terms.

 Taking a derivative of this equation to obtain a derivatives, and substituting the obtained derivative into the second term on the right-hand side of the above equation, $\hatA_1^{(n)}(x)$ in the second term on the right-hand side is replaced by $\hatA_1^{*\,(n)}(x)$ and the additional term with a double summation as